 - Injuries involving the head and neck;

-- Respiratory system infections, which cause torticollis and fever, or others such as meningitis;
+- Respiratory infections, which cause torticollis and fever, or others such as meningitis;

-- In case of diseases like Parkinson's, where the muscles are more prone to spasms;
+- Diseases like Parkinson's, where the muscles are more prone to spasms;

-- Taking certain medications, such as traditional dopamine receptor blockers, metoclopramide, phenytoin or carbamazepine.
+- Certain medications, such as traditional dopamine receptor blockers (e.g. metoclopramide, phenytoin or carbamazepine)

 The most common type of torticollis usually lasts 48 hours and is easy to fix.
-But when there are other symptoms like fever you should go to a doctor for an evaluation.
-Some remedies that can be recommended by the doctor include diprospam, miosan and torsilax, for example.
+But, when it occurs with other symptoms like fever, you should go to a doctor for assessment.